Protein-Interactions/protein_interactions/practicals/tutorial_on_searching_STRING.md

 - by sequence
 - by multiple names
 - by multiple sequences
+- by proteins with values/rank (from your experiment)
+- by organism
+- by Protein families

 In the first case, the user can insert the common name of the protein of interest, its scientific name or any accession number from other databases.